Mayurji/Image-Classification-PyTorch/README.md

 <details>
   <summary>🔥 ViT</summary>
   <p>

+    Vision Transformer aka ViT

     Transformers are the backbone architecture for many of the NLP architectures like BERT etc. Though, it started with focus on NLP tasks, the transformer is used in computer vision space.

-    Vision Transformer aka ViT
+In Transformer, there is an encoder and a decoder block.
+In ViT, we use transformer's encoder block and use MLP head for prediction.

     We'll discuss about Transformer architecture separately except the notion on data, we'll see how the image is processed in transformer, which was primarily built for sentence tokens.
 There are series of